Alig96/nzombies/README.md

 	- Decide starting weapon
 	- Decide starting points
 	- Decide max number of weapons carried
-	- Takes a Soundcloud URL which plays when all easter eggs have been activated
+	- Takes a YouTube URL which plays when all easter eggs have been activated

 - Door Changes
 	- func_* doors now actually trigger with E!